Tennessee tornado was 'violent' EF-4 that hit Putnam County with 175 mph winds, left 18 dead

 "Our prayers go out to all the families who lost loved ones, friends, homes and belongings," he wrote.
 "We live in a great community that will come together and recover, as we always have in these troubling times."

-Crews still were sifting through debris on Wednesday and county officials warned that the death toll could still rise.
-Volunteers spent the day cutting damaged trees and sorting debris.
+Crews still were sifting through debris on Wednesday as volunteers spent the day cutting damaged trees and sorting debris.

 Cookeville resident Darrel Jennings told the Associated Press on Wednesday his home was fine, but the house next door was leveled.
 The next-door neighbors who survived then sheltered in his home, but three of their children had head injuries.
 He told the AP he used a radio to call for help since cellphone service was out.